pb475/pb475/README.md

 ---
 # Hello 👋

 I am a postgraduate researcher at the University of Exeter, specializing in aerosols and cloud research.
 With a Ph.D. in atmospheric thermodynamics and numerical modeling, my expertise is in the intersection of mathematics, numerics, and atmospheric science.
-Currently, I am involved in the development of the **ParSEC Model** (to be released publically soon!), a project that explores the fascinating dynamics of clouds and aerosols.
+Currently, I am involved in the development of the **PARSEC Model** (to be released publically soon!), a project that explores the fascinating dynamics of clouds and aerosols.

 ## 🌦️ Research Interests